 Cilantro is actually a Spanish term that has spread to mean the leaves of the coriander plant.
 Because of this, most Australians don’t know that cilantro is actually the same as coriander.

-In the United Kingdom and British cuisine, coriander is used to refer to the whole plant, while coriander seeds are just called coriander seeds, with the word “cilantro” not appearing in their vocabulary.
+In the United Kingdom, British cooks call the whole plant coriander and refer to the seeds as coriander seeds — they don’t use the word “cilantro.”
 This is also true for many European countries—except for Spain, of course—who refer to cilantro in variations of the word “coriander.
 In Australia, coriander is also the preferred word for the plant, following the European standard.

-In the United States and South and Central America, cilantro is the word used for the leaves, while coriander generally refers to the seeds.
-This is because cilantro is a Spanish word, and is a staple in Mexican and Latin cuisine, which is incredibly popular in the United States.
+In the United States and South and Central America, cilantro refers to the leaves, while coriander generally refers to the seeds.
+This is because cilantro is a Spanish word and a staple of Mexican and Latin cuisine, which is incredibly popular in the United States.

-Many other countries have their own words for cilantro, like “dhaniya” in Hindi, as it is used very widely in Indian cuisine.
-Vietnam calls it “ngò,” and the Philippines refers to it as “wansoy,”.
+Many countries use their own names for cilantro — for example, Hindi speakers call it “dhaniya,” reflecting its widespread use in Indian cuisine.
+Vietnam calls it “ngò,” and the Philippines refers to it as “wansoy.”

 Where can you find cilantro?

-Cilantro may be one of the first herbs mankind has ever used in cooking, with Sanskrit records of it going as far back as 1500 BC.
-Today, you can find cilantro in most parts of the world, barring countries where it isn’t really used in their culture’s food, such as Japan, and countries where freezing temperatures are the norm, such as Greenland.
+Cilantro may be one of the first herbs mankind has ever used in cooking, with Sanskrit records dating back to 1500 BC.
+Today, cooks around the world use cilantro widely, except in countries where it is not part of the traditional cuisine, such as Japan, or in places with consistently freezing temperatures, such as Greenland.

 Is there a substitute for cilantro?